eegli/tinyparse/readme.md

 Notice how:

 1. Since `hasDog` was already true, the boolean flag did not change that.
 Such a default configuration does not make much sense.
-2. Strings that are valid numbers are automagically converted to a number (see `--age`).
+2. Strings that are valid numbers are automagically converted to a number (see `--numberOfPets`).
 This only applies if the object to be parsed is an array of strings.

 ## TypeScript